lockw1n/attempt/README.md

-and `RepositoryInterface`, since neither of those may depend on the other, and is the only package that names both. `RemoteContent` sits beside `SeedContent`, depending on `PowerliftingCore` alone for the same reason: a content contract must not be shaped like a storage record.
+and `RepositoryInterface`, since neither of those may depend on the other, and is the only package that names both. `RemoteContent` sits beside `SeedContent`, depending on `PowerliftingCore` alone for the same reason: a content contract must not be shaped like a storage record. `RemoteFetch` sits above both `RemoteContent` and `SeedContent`, for the same reason `SeedImport` sits above `SeedContent` and `RepositoryInterface` — it is the one place that names both, because the bundled leg of `exercises.json`'s fallback lives in `SeedContent`.
 Two constraints are load-bearing rather than stylistic:

 - **`PowerliftingCore` imports nothing at all** — not `Foundation`, not `SwiftUI`, and not the platform modules (`Darwin`, `Glibc`) either.
 Enforced by the `linux`